jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 rpkiRoas?autnum=AAAA

 AAAA is an autonomous system number representing the "autnum" property of a ROA, as described in (#roa_object_class).
-The following URL would be used to find information for a ROA with origin autonomous system number 65536:
+The following URL would be used to find information for ROAs with origin autonomous system number 65536:

 ```
 https://example.net/rdap/rpkiRoas?autnum=65536